-The music succeeds to that end with a mix of driving rhythms, ethereal Middle Eastern textures and even European-style choral flourishes.
-The conflation of musical styles is more than pastiche appropriated from the source music Gabriel listened to at the National Sound Archive in London before writing the music for Passion.
+The music succeeds to that end, with a mix of driving rhythms, ethereal Middle Eastern textures and even European-style choral flourishes.
+But the conflation of musical styles is more than pastiche appropriated from the source music Gabriel listened to at the National Sound Archive in London before writing the music for Passion.

 “Marty wanted music that was very different and that would give people a sense of what it might have been like to live during that time of Christ,” Gabriel said to The New York Times.
-“He felt it wasn’t necessary for the score to be historically or geographically accurate beyond having a Middle Eastern flavor.
+“He felt it wasn’t necessary for the score to be historically or geographically accurate, beyond having a Middle Eastern flavor.
 It was quite all right with him if I used Brazilian, Turkish, Pakistani, and Iranian music.”

-The delay of the soundtrack’s release was not related to the controversy generated by the film, but a combination of Gabriel’s own schedule with the ‘Human Rights Now!‘ tour for Amnesty International and the truncated production time allotted by Universal for the soundtrack (the film company cut the recording time for Gabriel from 10 to three weeks).
+The delay of the soundtrack’s release was not related to the controversy generated by the film, but a combination of Gabriel’s own schedule with the Human Rights Now! tour for Amnesty International and the truncated production time allotted by Universal for the soundtrack.
+(The film company cut the recording time for Gabriel from 10 to three weeks.)
 This left very little time to complete all the pieces he wanted.

-“After we finished mixing the film,” Gabriel wrote on his website.
-“There were some unfinished ideas that needed developing and I took some extra time to complete the record.”
+“After we finished mixing the film,” Gabriel wrote on his website, “there were some unfinished ideas that needed developing and I took some extra time to complete the record.”
 The “extra time” turned out to be four months.
-As Gabriel said to The New York Times, “I continued…building some of the pieces and developing the textures.
+As Gabriel said to The New York Times, “I continued building some of the pieces and developing the textures.
 I wanted Passion to stand as a piece of work in its own right.”

 Passion does just that by omitting standard music cues used in film soundtrack work.
 It’s a fully realized album, and each song is a complete composition representing Gabriel’s love of world music.